kslsoumya/REST-Apis-for-CRUD/README.md

 creating the blog ,
 deleting the blog,
 editing thr blog,
-reading the blog : byAuthor, byCategory ,byId
-Updating the view of blog
+reading the blog : byAuthor, byCategory ,byId, Updating the views of blog

 are designed using NodeJS and MongoDB,Mongoose.